 Resilience and cultural pride at the heart of Wujal Wujal’s recovery journey

-In December 2023, Tropical Cyclone Jasper struck the region with devastating force significantly damaging homes, infrastructure and services, resulting in the evacuation of the entire community and deeply impacting the lives of residents.
+In December 2023, Tropical Cyclone Jasper struck the region with devastating force, significantly damaging homes, infrastructure and services, resulting in the evacuation of the entire township and deeply impacting the lives of residents.

 The emotional toll on the community, with families distanced from cultural practices and a sense of normalcy, was truly profound.